rackerlabs/support-how-to/content/exchange/exchange-email-mailbox-features.md

 - There is no need to configure additional server settings for OWA.
 - Email is ready to access 24/7 through your preferred web browser.
-- Messages are stored in the cloud so no local storage is consumed.
+- Messages are stored in the cloud, so no local storage is consumed.
-- Changes made to Contacts, Calendar and Mail items are synced down to all other devices configured with your account.
+- Changes made to Contacts, Calendar, and Mail items are synced down to all other devices configured with your account.

 #### Accessing OWA